Florida Trade Secrets Lawyers

 - American Registry vs. Hanaw et al, Case No. 2:13-cv-00352 (MDFL 2013): This case involved a dispute between two rivals in the award plaque industry.
 We represented the defendants.
 Hanaw worked for American Registry before leaving the company to start his own competing venture.
 He did not have a non-compete agreement but did sign a non-disclosure agreement.
 After Hanaw established his own company, American Registry sued Hanaw, his new companies and a business partner.
 The plaintiff alleged that Hanaw had breached his non-disclosure agreement and misappropriated a litany of corporate trade secrets.
 We successfully obtained dismissal of an early complaint for failure to state a claim under Twombly.
 Plaintiff then refiled its complaint with slightly more detail.
 After litigating the case for more than a year and a half, the case was dismissed with prejudice and judgement was entered in favor of the defendants.

 - ASI Holding Company v.
-Abreu et al, Case No. 2013 CA 4103 (Okaloosa County, FL) and 3:16-cv-00463 (Northern District of Florida): We took over representation of the defendants in this trade secret case more than two years after the original complaint was filed.
-The case involves a hotel amenities provider and a rival company founded by the plaintiff’s former employees.
-The corporate defendant declared Chapter 11 bankruptcy in federal court in South Carolina, where the corporate defendant is based.
+Abreu et al, Case No. 2013 CA 4103 (Okaloosa County) and 3:16-cv-00463 (Northern District of Florida): We took over representation of the defendants in this trade secret case more than two years after the original complaint was filed.
+The case involved a hotel amenities provider and a rival company founded by the plaintiff’s former employees.
+ASI accused the defendants of starting their new venture with stolen trade secrets.
+The corporate defendant declared Chapter 11 bankruptcy in federal court in South Carolina, where the corporate defendant is headquartered.
 After the bankruptcy filing, the case was removed to the NDFL under bankruptcy rules.
-The case remains pending.
+The case eventually settled.

 If you are faced with the prospect of initiating trade secret litigation or defending against claims of trade secret misappropriation anywhere in the state of Florida, contact our office.
 We have extensive experience litigating trade secret claims throughout the state and are licensed in all Florida state and federal courts, including the United States District Courts for the Southern, Middle and Northern Districts of Florida.
 To speak with an experienced Florida trade secret lawyer about your case, call our office.